Cooperative Hypothesis Testing by Two Observers with Asymmetric Information: Appendix

-He is an IEEE Life Fellow, SIAM Fellow, AAAS Fellow, NAI Fellow, IFAC Fellow, AMS Fellow, AIAA Associate Fellow, Member of the National Academy of Inventors (NAI) and a Foreign Member of the Royal Swedish Academy of Engineering Sciences (IVA).
+He is an IEEE Life Fellow, and Fellow of SIAM, AAAS, NAI, IFAC, AMS, AIAA, Member of the National Academy of Inventors (NAI) and a Foreign Member of the Royal Swedish Academy of Engineering Sciences (IVA).
 Major honors and awards include the 1980 George Axelby Award from the IEEE Control Systems Society, the 2006 Leonard Abraham Prize from the IEEE Communications Society, the 2014 Tage Erlander Guest Professorship from the Swedish Research Council, and a three year (2014-2017) Senior Hans Fischer Fellowship from the Institute for Advanced Study of the Technical University of Munich, Germany.
 In 2016 he was inducted in the University of Maryland A. J. Clark School of Engineering Innovation Hall of Fame.
 He was awarded the 2017 Institute for Electrical and Electronics Engineers (IEEE) Simon Ramo Medal, the 2017 American Automatic Control Council (AACC) Richard E. Bellman Control Heritage Award, and the 2018 American Institute for Aeronautics and Astronautics (AIAA) Aerospace Communications Award.
 In 2018 he was awarded a Doctorate Honoris Causa by the National Technical University of Athens, Greece.

-He has educated 88 doctoral students, 116 MS students and has mentored 55 postdoctoral fellows.
+He has educated 102 doctoral students, 160 MS students and has mentored 70 postdoctoral fellows.
 He has given many plenary and keynote addresses in major international conferences worldwide.
-He has been awarded eighteen patents and has been honored worldwide with many awards as innovator and leader of economic development.
+He has been awarded nineteen patents and has been honored worldwide with many awards as innovator and leader of economic development.

 \end{IEEEbiography}